 Linda Nemec Foster has published twelve collections of poetry including Amber Necklace from Gdansk, Talking Diamonds, and The Lake Michigan Mermaid (2019 Michigan Notable Book).
 Her work appears in magazines and journals such as The Georgia Review, Nimrod, New American Writing, North American Review, Verse Daily, and the 2022 Best Small Fictions Anthology.
 She has received nominations for the Pushcart Prize and awards from Arts Foundation of Michigan, National Writer’s Voice, Dyer-Ives Foundation, The Poetry Center (NJ), Fish Anthology (Ireland), and Academy of American Poets.
 Her 2021 book, The Blue Divide, was published by New Issues Press.
 A new collection of flash fiction, Bone Country, is forthcoming in 2023.
 The first Poet Laureate of Grand Rapids, Michigan (2003-2005), Foster is the founder of the Contemporary Writers Series at Aquinas College.

-Kathleen Kerr is an editor, writer, and speaker.
+Kathleen Kerr is an editor, writer, speaker, and nonfiction agent.
 As an acquisitions editor for the nonfiction division at Harvest House Publishers, she works with new and bestselling authors, working to refine their messages and build their careers.
 Previously, she acquired children’s and tween books at Zondervan Publishing House, and worked as a bookseller at an independent bookstore.
 A graduate of Calvin University, Kerr speaks regularly at conferences around the country.

 Jon M. Sweeney has authored more than forty books, including Saint Francis of Assisi and The Complete Francis of Assisi, used widely by Third Order Franciscans.
 He has served in different capacities from editor to publisher at Protestant, Jewish, Interfaith, and Catholic publishers since 1993 and is currently Editor at Large at Orbis Books and Contributing Editor for Books and New Media at SpiritualityandPractice.com.
 He’s been interviewed on CBS News, WGN-TV, Fox News, and CBS Saturday Morning, and HBO optioned the film rights to Sweeney's book on the medieval Pope Celestine V, The Pope Who Quit.
 A practicing Catholic, Sweeney prays regularly with his wife, a congregational rabbi.
 In 2021, Jon published Thomas Merton: An Introduction to His Life, Teachings, and Practices (St. Martin's Press) and Feed the Wolf (Broadleaf).